-Your cat needs to keep their claws in good condition, so if they have limited access to the outdoors, they will have to scratch in your home.
+Whether you have an indoor cat, or they go outside, all cats need a scratching outlet to keep their claws in good condition.
+If they have limited access to the outdoors, they will have to scratch in your home.

 If your cat is scratching in many places in your home, including conflict areas like windows and doors, it is likely that your cat is scratching for communication reasons and feels insecure in these areas.
 Just as with spraying, the most common cause of scratching indoors is the presence of another cat.